Inklingo

 personajes

-Use 'personajes' when 'figures' refers to important, notable, or famous people, especially in a social, political, or artistic context.
+Only use 'personajes' when 'figures' refers to important or notable people, especially in social, political, or cultural contexts.

 A storybook illustration showing two formally dressed, distinguished people standing on a small platform, symbolizing their notable status as important figures.